 where $\rho$ is an input state satisfying Eq.~\eqref{eq: rhoi}, and we have used $\rho=(T^\dag)^{j-1} \rho T^{j-1}$ and $T^{j-1} Z_1 (T^\dag)^{j-1} = Z_j$.
 This equation indicates the equivalence of the expectation values for all the qubits, i.e., $\braket{Z_i} =\braket{Z_j}$ for any $i$ and $j$.
 This argument can be applied to other single-qubit Pauli operators, leading to $\braket{X_i} =\braket{X_j}$ and $\braket{Y_i} =\braket{Y_j}$.
 Figure~\ref{fig: meachnism}(a) graphically illustrates this equivalence, which can also be proved by translating the circuit.

-This equivalence tells us that sp-QCNN substantially parallelizes nonsplitting QCNN that consists of the same $V_i$, as shown in Fig.~\ref{fig: illust}(b).
-As mentioned above, we regard the average of the expectation values for all the qubits, $\braket{Z_\text{avg}}=\sum_j \braket{Z_j}/n$, as the output in sp-QCNN.
-Meanwhile, we consider the expectation value for only one qubit, $\braket{Z_1}_\text{ns}$, as the output in nonsplitting QCNN.
-Given the equivalence in Eq.~\eqref{eq: equiv}, nonsplitting and sp-QCNNs produce the same results if statistical errors are absent:
+This equivalence tells us that the sp-QCNN substantially parallelizes the nonsplitting QCNN that consists of the same $V_i$, as shown in Fig.~\ref{fig: illust}(b).
+As mentioned above, we regard the average of the expectation values for all the qubits, $\braket{Z_\text{avg}}=\sum_j \braket{Z_j}/n$, as the output in the sp-QCNN.
+Meanwhile, we consider the expectation value for only one qubit, $\braket{Z_1}_\text{ns}$, as the output in the nonsplitting QCNN.
+Given the equivalence in Eq.~\eqref{eq: equiv}, the nonsplitting and sp-QCNNs produce the same results if statistical errors are absent:

-Here we have used $\braket{Z_1}_\text{ns} = \braket{Z_1}$, which can be proved by noticing that nonsplitting QCNN is a part of sp-QCNN.
-In sp-QCNN, we estimate the output from $T$ measurement shots as follows:
+Here we have used $\braket{Z_1}_\text{ns} = \braket{Z_1}$, which can be proved by noticing that the nonsplitting QCNN is a part of the sp-QCNN.
+In the sp-QCNN, we estimate the output from $T$ measurement shots as follows:

 Here, $z_j^{(\ell)}=\pm1$ is the $\ell$th measurement outcome at the $j$th qubit, and we have defined the average of the $\ell$th measurement outcomes as $z_\text{avg}^{(\ell)}=\sum_j z_j^{(\ell)}/n$.
-The value of $z_\text{avg}^{(\ell)}$ can be $a/n$ ($a\in\{-n,-n+2,\cdots,n\}$), corresonding to the measurement outcome of $Z_\text{avg}$.
-We note that the number of outcomes in sp-QCNN is $n$ times greater than that in nonsplitting QCNN, in which the output is estimated as $\sum_{\ell=1}^T z_1^{(\ell)}/T$.
-Therefore, sp-QCNN can reduce the required number of shots to achieve a certain estimation accuracy.
-Since this argument only relies on the symmetry property of data, sp-QCNN is general and can be applied to broad tasks with translationally symmetric data.
+The value of $z_\text{avg}^{(\ell)}$ can be $a/n$ ($a\in\{-n,-n+2,\cdots,n\}$), corresponding to the measurement outcome of $Z_\text{avg}$.
+We note that the number of outcomes in the sp-QCNN is $n$ times greater than that in the nonsplitting QCNN where the output is estimated as $\sum_{\ell=1}^T z_1^{(\ell)}/T$.
+Therefore, the sp-QCNN can reduce the number of shots required to achieve a certain estimation accuracy.
+Since this argument only relies on the symmetry property of data, the sp-QCNN is general and can be applied to broad tasks with translationally symmetric data.